Sons of the American Revolution

-The State 1st place winner competes in the National contest held in Houston, TX in July 2018.
-The 1st place national award is $4,000; 2nd place $3000; 3rd place $2000.
+The State 1st place winner competes in the National contest held in Richmond, VA in July 2020.
+The 1st place national award is $6,000; 2nd place $4000; 3rd place $2000.
 All other finalists receive $300; all other National contestants receive $200.
 The Alabama Society will give $1000 to the state winner to defray expenses upon completion of the national contest.
 It is to be given only if the National winner attends Congress and may not be paid ahead of Congress.
 No receipts are required and the $1000 check is presented by the State President or the State Chairman at the Congress.